rogerallen/romer/data/README.md

 - *twinkle.rmfxy*: notes along with their x,y locations in the score svg
 - twinkle.rmf: just the notes

 With these files generated we have the two main files to use for training.
 The image, of course is *twinkle.png*.
-The notes file has the following format, one note per line.
+The music and notes description file *twinkle.rmfxy* has the following format, one note per line.

 ```
 note,<midi pitch>,<start beat>,<duration in beats>,<note image x>,<note image y>